 - KS Department of Wildlife, Parks, and Tourism – *Habitat First Program, Pond Management Program, Stream Assessment & Monitoring Program.

 - Farm Service Agency (FSA) – *Conservation Reserve Program

 Grant Applications are submitted in the late fall online via the Kansas Clean Water System (KCW).
 The KCW is a comprehensive application and grant reporting program that allows for prospective projects to apply for funds, and if awarded, manage the project online.
 As part of the grant conditions, periodic reports and affidavits of expenditures are required to be completed online.

-The most recent Request for Proposals (RFP) occurred in fall 2012.
-The grant applications cover a three year time period beginning either July 1st or October 1st following the RFP.
-The last three-year application covered FY 2014 – FY 2016.
-The next RFP is tentatively set for spring 2019.
+The most recent Request for Proposals (RFP) occurred in 2019.
+The grant applications cover a three year time period beginning July 1st following the RFP.
+The last three-year application covered FY 2017 – FY 2019.
+The next RFP is tentatively set for spring 2022.
 To be eligible for WRAPS funding, each project must have a completed and approved 9-Element Watershed Plan.

 The WRAPS Grant Application is a two-part process.
 Applicants submit a Proposal via the Kansas Clean Water System.
 Once all proposals are received, they are reviewed by the Work Group to determine if they qualify for WRAPS funds.
 Projects that qualify for funding are asked to proceed to the second part of the application process, which is to submit a Project Implementation Plan (PIP).
 This is a detailed application that specifies the goals of the project in detail, how and when the goals will be achieved and the estimated budget.
 PIP’s are typically due in the early spring, and are reviewed by the Work Group.